A General Overview On Examples Of Agency Costs : What You Need To Know

 For instance, mistakes are made over and over again, and chances to save money are missed because no one in the company has the power to make decisions that could improve financial performance.

-5) Organizational disruptions:
+5) Organizational disruptions

 Finally, agency costs can also be caused by disruptions to the organization.